Skip to main content

 #

-You cannot experience the Festa dei Noantri without eating like a Trasteverino.
-During these weeks, the neighborhood transforms into an open-air dining room.
-Long tables are set up in the streets, and the air is thick with the aroma of porchetta and abbacchio (lamb).
+You cannot say you’ve experienced the Festa dei Noantri without eating like a Trasteverino.
+During these weeks, the district becomes an open-air dining room.
+Long tables are set up directly in the alleys, and the air fills with the aroma of porchetta, abbacchio (lamb), and peperonata.

-For a truly authentic family meal, skip the places with “Tourist Menu” signs.
-Instead, head to Trattoria Da Teo in Piazza dei Ponziani.
-It’s slightly tucked away from the main chaos, making it perfect for families with kids who need a bit of space.
-Their Bucatini all’Amatriciana is legendary, and the staff is incredibly welcoming to children.
+For an authentic meal that kids will also enjoy, I suggest avoiding places with “Tourist Menus” in plain sight.
+We love going to Da Teo in Piazza dei Ponziani.
+It’s slightly tucked away from the main chaos, which makes it perfect for families who need a bit more space.
+Their tonnarelli all’amatriciana are legendary, and the staff treats children like little princes.

 Practical Secrets for a Stress-Free Visit